-- You must have a server spec for your master server, typically defined with Services: "commit-server" ("standard" is fine if no edge servers are to be created, but it is not a problem to use commit-server even without any edge servers) use the serverid (output of "p4 serverid") as the name. - You should be running p4d 2018.2 or later - You should have a configuration file which defines site tags this is part of naming.
+- You must have a server spec for your master server, typically defined with Services: commitserver (standard is fine if no edge servers are to be created, but it is not a problem to use commitserver even without any edge servers) - use the serverid (output of p4 serverid) as the name. - You should be running p4d 2018.2 or later (earlier versions of SDP address the use of pre 2018.2 servers) and 2020.1+ is recommended - You should have a configuration file which defines site tags this is part of naming and is validated.